 Kelly Ann Shaw

 WIIT TRUST CHAIR, Lisa Schroeter

-Andrea Durkin is the president-elect of WIIT.
+Andrea Durkin is the immediate past president of WIIT.
 Andrea is the principal of Sparkplug, LLC, an independent consulting firm and the Editor-in-Chief of TradeVistas, a website to engage the public on the role of international trade in their lives and communities.
 She recently launched Consensus, an innovative digital tool to teach trade negotiation techniques.

 She has proudly taught International Trade and Investment Policy since 2006 as an Adjunct Professor at Georgetown University’s Master of Science in Foreign Service program.
 She is an advocate for investing in the next generation of innovative trade policy thinkers.

 Sarah Schradin is Assistant Vice President of Government Affairs for Chubb, the world’s largest publicly traded property and casualty insurance company.
-In this position, Sarah represents Chubb before Congress, the Administration and diplomatic community on international and domestic insurance-related issues.
+In this position, Sarah advocates on behalf of Chubb’s interests before Congress, the Administration and diplomatic community on issues ranging from trade to cybersecurity.

 Sarah holds a Master’s degree from American University and a Bachelor’s degree from Geneva College.

 Colleen Litkenhaus has an extensive federal government background having held high level positions at the Office of the U.S. Trade Representative, the Department of Commerce, and the White House.
 She currently serves as the Sr. Director for Dow Inc. in Washington, DC.